Skip to main content

 A property

 By leaving a property to Shelter Scotland you can give thousands of people a safe home.
-For example, a house which sells for £290,000 could help a staggering 10,000 people get advice by making a call to our emergency helpline and avoid losing their homes
+For example, a house which sells for £290,000 could help a staggering 10,000 people get advice by making a call to our helpline and avoid losing their homes

 Will you give people change?